jacobmiller29/BERT-ImmigSentiment/README.md

 ## Congressional Speeches and Immigration Grades

-Now we want to load in the data that was used to train the BERT slant model.
+Now we want to load in the data that was used to train the BERT immigration sentiment model.
 Because these datasets are very large, they are not available in this repo.
 If you'd like access to this data, send me an email!

 The data consists of speeches about immigration given by politicians during the 111th-114th Congresses (2009-2016) paired with how an anti-immigration think-tank rates those politicians.
 The speeches come from Gentzkow, Shapiro and Taddy (2019), who collected the data from the Congressional Record.
 They cleaned and parsed the speeches, making them far easier to work with.

 The "immigration grades" come from NumbersUSA, an anti-immigration think-tank that lobbies Congress for lower levels of immigration to the U.S. They rate politicians on how anti-immigration they are, based on their voting record.
 These grades range from A+ to F-.
 Politicians that always vote for lower immigration levels to the U.S. receive a grade of A+, whereas politicians that consistently support an agenda to increase immigration levels to the U.S. will receive lower grades, like an F-.

 ```python